Table of Contents

 How the EU AI Act Classifies AI Systems: The Risk-Based Framework

-A key feature of the EU AI Act is its risk-based approach, ensuring that regulatory measures align with the potential risks an AI system poses.
-The Act classifies AI into four categories, each with corresponding levels of oversight.
+A key feature of the EU AI Act is its risk-based approach, which ensures that regulatory measures match the potential risks posed by an AI system.
+The Act classifies AI into four categories, each with its own level of oversight.

 1. Unacceptable Risk AI (Banned AI Applications)

-AI systems that are deemed to pose an unacceptable risk are banned outright.
-These include applications that infringe on human rights or pose serious threats to public safety.
-Examples include:
+AI systems that pose an unacceptable risk are banned outright.
+These include applications that violate human rights or pose serious threats to public safety.
+Examples are:

 - Real-Time Biometric Surveillance: AI that continuously tracks individuals without explicit consent.

-- Social Scoring: AI that ranks individuals based on behavior or social interactions, potentially leading to discrimination.
+- Social Scoring: AI that ranks people based on behavior or social interactions, potentially leading to discrimination.

-- Manipulative AI: Systems designed to subtly influence human behavior in ways that undermine autonomy or cause harm.
+- Manipulative AI: Systems designed to subtly influence human behavior in ways that harm autonomy or cause harm.

-By prohibiting these applications, the Act aims to prevent dangerous AI technologies from reaching the market.
+The Act bans these applications to prevent harmful AI technologies from reaching the market.

 2. High-Risk AI (Strict Compliance Requirements)

-AI systems classified as high-risk are those used in critical areas such as healthcare, law enforcement, finance, hiring, and education.
-These systems must meet stringent requirements before they can be deployed:
+High-risk AI systems are used in critical areas like healthcare, law enforcement, finance, hiring, and education.
+These systems must meet strict requirements before being deployed:

-- Risk Assessment and Mitigation Plans: Developers must evaluate potential risks and implement safeguards.
+- Risk Assessment and Mitigation Plans: Developers must evaluate risks and implement safeguards.

-- Transparency Obligations: Decision-making processes must be understandable to humans.
+- Transparency Obligations: The decision-making process must be understandable to humans.

 - Data Governance: Strong procedures must ensure data integrity, accuracy, and fairness.

-- Human Oversight: Critical decisions require human intervention to prevent unchecked automation.
+- Human Oversight: Critical decisions require human intervention to avoid unchecked automation.

-These safeguards reduce potential harm while allowing AI-driven innovation in essential industries.
+These safeguards help minimize potential harm while allowing innovation in essential industries.

 3. Limited-Risk AI (Transparency Obligations)

-AI systems in this category do not pose significant risks but still require transparency measures to keep users informed.
+Limited-risk AI systems don’t pose significant risks but still need transparency measures to keep users informed.
 Examples include:

-- Chatbots: Must disclose when users are interacting with an AI.
+- Chatbots: These must inform users when they’re interacting with an AI.

 - AI-Generated Content: Articles, product descriptions, or reports created by AI must be labeled as such.

-- Deepfakes: Synthetic media must include clear disclaimers to prevent misinformation.
+- Deepfakes: Synthetic media must include disclaimers to prevent misinformation.

-In these cases, the regulation primarily seeks to inform users and ensure they are aware of when they are interacting with AI.
+In these cases, the regulation’s main goal is to ensure that users are aware when they’re interacting with AI.

 4. Minimal-Risk AI (No Regulation Required)

-The majority of AI applications fall into the minimal-risk category.
-These are systems that have little to no impact on fundamental rights or societal safety.
+Most AI applications fall into the minimal-risk category.
+These systems have little to no impact on fundamental rights or societal safety.
 Examples include:

 - AI-Powered Video Games: Enhances gaming experiences without privacy concerns.